 Did you know?
 Masoor dal in its original whole (sabut) grain form is dark brown in colour, but when polished turns a bright pink tint.
-It is skinned and broken into half, which we then call as the red masoor dal.
+It is skinned and broken into half, which we then call the red masoor dal.
 Being very nutritious, this legume helps in maintaining good health and your optimal weight.
-One bowl of this lentil fulfills the requirement of a complete meal.
+One bowl of this lentil fulfils the requirement of a complete meal.

 It is a popular staple in Indian homes and is known for its ease of cooking.
 This crop takes less than half an hour to be completely cooked.
 A hint of sweet flavour makes this the most delicious lentil among the whole array.